anthus (bird) spinoletta (titlark)

 Evanston, Illinois — Northwestern University

 Once again, I drove east to Lake Michigan after work, this time by myself.
-As I got closer to the lake, the sky got overcast and by the time I got to Northwestern, things looked like the inside of a sauna.
+As I got closer to the lake, the sky got more overcast.
+By the time I got to Northwestern, things looked like the inside of a sauna.
 There was clearly (?) no point in birding in that weather, but since I was there, I decided to take a walk.
 I headed around the path that circles the lagoon and runs along the shore.
 Visibility was nil.

 To my surprise, I spotted a bird foraging on the grass and rocks near the edge of the lake.
 As I approached, it walked ahead of me and disappeared into the gray.
 I followed, and in time I got enough close looks to identify it as an American Pipit.
 For a short time, a Song Sparrow was also poking around in the area.